gaboesquivel/gaboesquivel/content/projects/emanate.md

 # Emanate

-Emanate is a blockchain-based music platform that raised over $2M in funding and partnered with major artists and labels.
-The platform features their native EMT token for artist payments and uses smart contracts to ensure transparent royalty distribution.
- At Emanate, I maintained the ReactJS web app streaming platform and developed back-office tools for artist revenue distribution, working with a distributed team across Australia, Europe, and the Americas.
+A blockchain music-streaming platform with token-based artist payments and back-office revenue tools.